bartekkalinka/scalatron-bot/README.md

 I tweaked some stuff in opposition to marpiec's bot ways:
 - Spawning - my bot spawns as quickly as possible, no limit here.
 - Exact condition for explosion in my bot is simpler - just Explode(3) when any enemy is 2 steps or closer.

-That way, my bot beats marpiec's bot in any 30 rounds.